chenxin123123/1340GroupWork/README.md

 Game and Game Rules;

-This is a traditional called Black Jack or points 21
+This is a traditional game called Black Jack or points 21

 Rules: